andarkrc/SDA-Tema3/README.md

 		To delete a post, a DFS algorithm (depth first search) is done on the post.
 We continously go to the next 'child' of the post until there are no more children left to check.
 After that, the algo' returns and deletes every post / repost. <br>

 		To get the reposts of a post, we apply the same DFS algo', but instead of deleting the post it is displayed.
-Also, the function is called before the algorithm moves on to the next child.
+Also, the printing is done before the algorithm moves on to the next child.

 	5. ### Ratio